ducmn/ducmn.github.io/_posts/2022-8-23-Student-Loan.md

 ![](../images/d91d91b8-a29e-4923-a1cf-d562bd107ef2_1361x767.png)

+The wave of remote working will benefit Vietnamese coders.

 Potential pitfalls:

 1. Since this is deemed a loan, not a grant, the funders who give me the money could ask for the money back.
 Now what?
 I think something like a terms and conditions should be made clear that the time horizon is ridiculously long, and it could take something like a decade for a loan to be fully repaid.